rafaelcgs10/dis2025/README.md

 The starting point is where the actual Flask hands-on starts, but please read all the remarks before, and the recommendations section after.

-The structure of this repository is the following:
-Tree

 ## Helpful cheatsheets:
 It is very useful to know some basic terminal commands.